 Possible signs and indicators of FGM

-A girl or woman who’s had FGM may:
+A girl or woman who has had FGM may:

 - have difficulty walking, sitting or standing

 - spend longer than normal in the bathroom or toilet

 - have unusual behaviour after an absence from school or college

 - be particularly reluctant to undergo normal medical examinations

 - ask for help, but may not be explicit about the problem due to embarrassment or fear.